 Bukchonae

-This hanok guesthouse is perfectly set around the popular Bukchon Hanok Village area, within walking distance to both Gyeongbokgung Palace and Changdeokgung Palace.
+This hanok guesthouse is perfectly set around the popular Bukchon Hanok Village area, within walking distance to Gyeongbokgung Palace and Changdeokgung Palace.
 Moreover, the area is packed with restaurants and some of the most popular cafes in Seoul.

-All rooms have a private bathroom so you won’t have to worry about sharing it with other travelers.
+All rooms have a private bathroom, so you won’t have to worry about sharing it with other travelers.

 Bonum 1957 Hanok and Boutique